finops-fitness-club/finops-crawler/src/finops_crawler/azure/README.md

 ## Setting up the service principal and permissions

+### Quickstart

-TL;DR using [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+Using [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 It creates a service principal and assigns the "Cost Management Reader" role to it in your subscription.

 ```bash
 az ad sp create-for-rbac --name "Finops Crawler"
 ```
-outputs
+outputs:
 ```json
 {
   "appId": "APP_ID_THAT_WAS_JUST_CREATED",